Skip to main content

 Bringing history to the forefront, the History's Mysteries Young Writers Competition challenges students to imagine the history behind a selection of significant museum artefacts and tell it in a short story.

-• Entrants must be aged 12 – 18 years and must live or go to school in the Greater Bunbury area.
+• Entrants must be aged 9 – 18 years in November 2025 and must live or go to school in the Greater Bunbury area.

 • The story must mention one or more of the objects in the touring collection.
-These objects will be displayed at the Bunbury Museum and Heritage Centre during the April and July school holidays, and they will be touring local high schools throughout the year.
+These objects will be displayed at the Bunbury Museum and Heritage Centre during the April and July school holidays, and they will be touring local participating schools during Term 2.

 • All entries must be original work written by the named author for the competition.

-• Winners will be announced at the Awards Night event at the Bunbury Museum and Heritage Centre, and the winning entries will be read aloud.
+• Winners will be announced at an Awards Night on Thursday, 5 September 2025.
+Prizes will be presented at the event held at the Bunbury Museum and Heritage Centre, and the winning entries will be read aloud.
 Authors may choose whether they would like to read their work, or have it read by another person.

 • The winning stories will be displayed in the Museum along with the objects.